 How to Train a Kitten to Use the Litter Box?

-Step #2: For the initial weeks, you need to make sure that your untrained kitten does not have full run of the house.
+In the initial weeks, ensure that your untrained kitten does not have full run of the house.
 Instead, stick to a room where you have placed the litter box.
-When you see the cat fidgeting around and finding a place to eliminate, gently pick it up, and put him in the litter box.
-Most of the time, the kitten would try digging the floor or want to go off to a quiet corner.
+When you see the cat fidgeting around and finding a place to eliminate, gently pick it up and put him in the litter box.
+Mostly, the kitten would try digging the floor or want to go off to a quiet corner.

 How to Train a Kitten not to Scratch?